Syrian Armed Forces: Syrian civil war (2011–2024)

 The numbers in the Syrian armed forces had reduced considerably during the Civil War, although estimates varied.

-Russian sources gave higher estimates.
-In 2011, 300,000 reserves were reported in addition to regular forces.
 In 2014, Gazeta.ru reported that the regular army had reduced from 325,000 to 150,000 due to "mortality, desertions and deviations", but that this was supplemented by 60,000 Republican Guards and 50,000 Kurdish militias.
 In 2015, LifeNews still reported the same figures.

 Despite shrinking by nearly half from the 2011 beginning of the civil war by 2014, the Armed Forces became much more flexible and capable, especially in anti-guerilla warfare.
 Their modus operandi switched from traditional Soviet-modeled conventional military forces into a force of smaller groups fighting in close-quarters guerrilla combat with an increasing role for junior officers.

 In September 2018, Statista Charts estimated that the Syrian military had lost 111 warplanes since the beginning of the civil war, including reconnaissance and attack drones.
 The Syrians lost most of their warplanes during the first four years of the war, with losses significantly decreasing after the Russian intervention into the war.
 After the civil war Bashar Al-Assad made little efforts to rehabilitate the military from the losses sustained during the civil war.
 This was most likely not due to a lack of resources, but instead it was an active choice of the regime.
 This left the military weakened and suspectable to attacks, such as from Israel.